 This data product contains the quality-controlled, field sampling metadata and associated total bacterial cell count data provided by a contracted lab.
 Field samples are collected in the water column of wadeable streams, rivers, and lakes in conjunction with surface water chemistry samples.
-Cell count samples are preserved with formaldehyde in the field, kept in the dark at 4°C, and shipped to an external lab for analysis.
+Bulk water samples are collected and subsampled for microbial cell counts, genetic analyses, and archive.

-Surface water microbes are collected 12 times per year in wadeable streams and 6 times per year in lakes and non-wadeable streams, at the same time and location as standard recurrent (monthly) water chemistry samples (AD[09]).
-Details on sampling locations and timing are provided in NEON Raw Data Validation for Surface water microbe cell count (NEON.DP0.20138) (AD[06]) and the Surface Water Chemistry Sampling in Aquatic Habitats protocol (AD[09]).
-Cell count samples are collected as grab samples from the water column at sampling locations near the S2 sensor set in streams, and near the buoy in rivers, and near buoy, inlet, and outlet sensor sets in lakes.
+Surface water microbes are collected 12 times per year in wadeable streams and 6 times per year in lakes and non-wadeable streams, at the same time and location as standard recurrent (monthly) water chemistry samples (AD[13]).
+Details on sampling locations and timing are provided in NEON Raw Data Validation for Surface Water Microbe Cell Count (DP0.20138.001) (AD[10]) and the Surface Water Chemistry Sampling in Aquatic Habitats protocol (AD[13]).
+Samples are collected as grab samples from the water column at sampling locations near the S2 sensor set in streams, near the buoy in rivers, near buoy, inlet, and outlet sensor sets in flow-through lakes, and near the buoy sensor sets in seepage lakes.
 In lakes and rivers with a stratified water column, samples are collected at multiple depths.